 Four in five surveyed U.S. consumers (81%) have made a purchase through clicking a link or image an influencer shared.
 Furthermore, 83% of men are inspired to make a purchase based on an influencer recommendation, compared to 89% of women.
 It’s no wonder why on average, businesses generate $6.50 in revenue for each $1 invested in influencer marketing.

-20 Sustainable Fashion Influencers We Love
+20 Sustainable Fashion Influencers We Love in 2023

 A writer, stylist, activist, and consultant.
 Aja Barber focuses on race, intersectional feminism, and sustainable fashion.
 For her, intersectional feminism and sustainable fashion are correlated because when you care about anything under intersectional feminism, you should also be aware of who makes your clothes (and we agree!).

 Aja Barber’s biggest fashion tip is to figure out your personal style and stick with it!
 This way you don’t have to buy extra clothes that will just pile up in your closet and will not be used for years.
 I love her honesty, transparency, and sense of humor.
 Don’t forget to check her website to read up on her amazing work.